jishnujayakumar/data-enrichment/README.md

 This project is a generic API to enrich any input contact details.

-If leverages following APIs for Data enrichment:
+It leverages the following APIs for Data enrichment:

 1) Google AutoComplete
 2) Google Places